antvis/G2Plot/README.md

 # g2-plot
-a collection of charts made with the grammar of graphics
+a collection of charts made with the Grammar of Graphics